*** This course contributes to the Royal Society of Biology's Industry Skills Certificate

 An introduction to Programming for Biologists Using Python.

 There's no escaping it - computing is becoming an essential part of the scientist toolkit.
 From coping with the data deluge by automated analysis or simulating a mathematical model of your system, coding is an essential skill for the modern biologist.

 This hands-on, one-day course will introduce you to Python, a popular and powerful computer language.
-You will learn the basics of working with Python through the increasingly popular Jupyter Notebook system.
+You will learn the basics of working with Python through the increasingly popular Jupyter framework.

 But Don't Panic - this course is designed for those with no existing coding experience.

 PhD students and researchers at any career stage in biology and related areas of science and medicine.